ThomasStoyles/BorderlandsWeaponGen/README.md

 Once this was working I moved onto Jenkins

 # Jenkins
 Jenkins is going to be used to automatically to deploy everything that we have created above.
 This is done by using a jenkins file which is on the development VM, I also added a webhook so that when you push something to github jenkins automatically runs the jenkins file.
-Within the jenkins
+Within the jenkins file we have mulitple stages within the pipeline these are...

+* Testing - Testing the pytest within the application
+* Ansible Deployment - Automatically runs the ansible playbook and does everything within it
+* Docker hub login, Container biuld - Here we will log into docker hub and biuld the new containers
+* Swarm deployment - Here we deploy the swarm
+* Curl - This isnt needed however I have it to see that the biuld has been fully successful.

+Once all this has been complete

 # CI-CD Pipeline